 Embodied Perspective.
 This somatic perspective, developed by Pilates and movement expert Wendy LeBlanc-Arbuckle, teaches us that moving with whole body coordination helps us move more efficiently and with decreased tension.
 We move away from the attitude of working hard to pull in our belly and strengthen the body in pieces and parts.
 We shift to a goal of whole body movement and toning by finding what is just enough effort and letting go of unnecessary tension.

 We focus on sensing our body and its patterns in posture, movement and breathing.
 We learn to distinguish the experience of moving in pieces and parts from the experience of moving with a sense of whole body relationship and support.
 We become aware of how our breathing is part of this support.
 We sense our relationships to gravity and space and explore how these relationships support our whole body movement.

 We learn to appreciate the body’s own intelligence in helping us reorganize our movement.
 Instead of doing boring, tiring exercise, we move with joy and become energized.

-Pilates sessions take place online and at Goodman Physical Therapy in West Los Angeles.
+Pilates sessions take place virtually or at my West Los Angeles studio.
+Lisa also works with Goodman Physical Therapy in West Los Angeles.

 I am a Nationally Certified Pilates Teacher.